 A rigorous treatment of analysis which includes the real number system, limits, sequences, series, continuity, uniform continuity, compact sets, differentiation, and the Riemann integral.
-(Infrequent) Pre-requisite: MATH 2714
+(Infrequent)

 MATH 4653 Abstract Algebra

 A study of basic algebraic systems such as groups, rings, integral domains, and fields.
 (Fall Even)